msdkhani/Chatbot-symptoms/README.md

 - **Nemoguardrails**:
 LLMRails and RailsConfig from nemoguardrails for managing guardrails.

-- **Chains**:
-LLMChain from langchain.chains for language model chaining.

 - **Langchain Core**:
 PromptTemplate from langchain_core.prompts for defining prompt templates.